William Playfair: Biography

 William Playfair was born in 1759 in Scotland.
-He was the fourth son (named after his grandfather) of the Reverend James Playfair of the parish of Liff & Benvie near the city of Dundee in Scotland; his notable brothers were architect James Playfair and mathematician John Playfair.
+He was the fourth son, named after his grandfather, of the Reverend James Playfair of the parish of Liff & Benvie near the city of Dundee in Scotland.
+His notable brothers were architect James Playfair and mathematician John Playfair.
 His father died in 1772 when he was 13, leaving the eldest brother John to care for the family and his education.
 After his apprenticeship with Andrew Meikle, the inventor of the threshing machine, Playfair became an engine erector, draftsman and personal assistant to James Watt at the Boulton and Watt steam engine manufactory in Soho, Birmingham.

 Playfair had a variety of careers.
 He was, in turn, a millwright, engineer, draftsman, accountant, inventor, silversmith, merchant, investment broker, economist, statistician, pamphleteer, translator, publicist, land speculator, banker, ardent royalist, de facto intelligence officer, convict, editor, blackmailer and journalist.
 On leaving Watt's company in 1782, he set up a silversmithing business and shop in London, which failed.
 In 1787 he moved to Paris, being present for the storming of the Bastille two years later.
 During the French Revolution, as many Frenchmen were seeking safety and opportunity, Playfair played a role in the Scioto Land sale to French settlers in the Ohio River Valley.

-After earning the ire of Republican leaders, he escaped to London in 1793.
+In 1793, after earning the ire of Republican leaders, he escaped to London.
 In 1797 he opened "The Original Security Bank" with partners John Casper Hartsinck and Julius Hutchinson to provide small-denomination currency.
 The bank failed, and he thereafter worked as a writer and pamphleteer, and also did some engineering work.

-After returning to England, Playfair secretly provided support to the British government throughout the French Revolutionary and Napoleonic Wars—specifically, Secretary of State for War Henry Dundas, Secretary at War William Windham, and Permanent Undersecretary of State Evan Nepean (the de facto chief of civilian intelligence)--pre-dating the formal establishment of the modern British intelligence establishment that would emerge in the 1900s.
+After returning to England, Playfair secretly provided support to the British government throughout the French Revolutionary and Napoleonic Wars—specifically, Secretary of State for War Henry Dundas, Secretary at War William Windham, and Permanent Undersecretary of State Evan Nepean (the de facto chief of civilian intelligence)--pre-dating the formal establishment of the modern British intelligence establishment that emerged in the 1900s.
 Playfair provided information on events in France and proposed various propaganda and clandestine operations aimed at undermining the French government.

 After the failure of the Original Security Bank, Playfair was imprisoned for debt in the Fleet Prison, being released in 1802.